Ronet05/Greendeck-intern-challenge/README.md

     <li>subset - json data as a list</li>
 </ul>
 >> returns a <b>list</b> of NAP products whose basket price is higher than any of the competing websites.
+<b>NOTE: </b>The basket price of the competitor is taken form the 'min_price' section.
+This is because it is only logical
+that a customer will buy the product with the minimum price first.
+Therefore, when comparing the 2 websites, the product will compare minimum prices available.
 </li>

 <li>